 I really enjoyed playing 6180 the Moon as it had a somewhat charming story mixed with intriguing platforming and a unique sound to it.
 This is definitely a great title which I suggest checking out as it's really just a perfectly well done game bringing a simple, yet elegant theme into play.
 The story was also decent enough adding some good humor and context to usually boring planets that surround our solar system.
 It's a completely different title than what I'm used to on the console and was never frustrating like other games of the genre.

-Review Done on 6180 the Moon for Xbox One
+6180 the Moon Review on Xbox One

 Review Code Provided by Pig-Min Agency